How to Get Into Nursing School - Guide + Stats

 Choosing the Right Nursing Program

-Receiving your ADN is a fantastic introduction to the nursing field, and given the relatively short training period, it's a cost and time-effective solution.
+Receiving your ADN is a fantastic introduction to the nursing field.
+Given the relatively short training period, it's also a cost-effective and time-effective solution.

 Throughout their workday, ADNs can expect to complete tasks like: